3mcd/javelin/docs-src/content/ecs/performance.md

 weight = 9
 +++

-Javelin aims to provide a pleasant developer experience without sacrificing much in the way of performance.
+Javelin aims to provide a pleasant developer experience without sacrificing much in the way of speed.
 It performs around middle of the pack when compared with other ECS libraries written in JavaScript.

 Iteration performance and memory usage are two major concerns of an ECS.
 This section expands on Javelin's approach to each.

 ## Iteration

 Javelin stores components in objects called **archetypes**.
 An archetype contains components of entities that share the exact same composition.
-An array of archetypes acts as an index that allow us to skip entire swathes of entities that don't match a query's selector.
+An array of archetypes acts as an index that lets a query skip entire swathes of entities that don't match its selector.
 For example, when querying for entities with components `(A, B)`, we can skip iteration of entities within all archetypes that aren't superset of `(A, B)`.

 Performance is highly dependent on your game's implementation.
 However, in [a simple benchmark](https://github.com/3mcd/javelin/blob/master/packages/ecs/perf/perf.js) of 10 component types, 10 archetypes, and 10 queries, Javelin achieves (at 60Hz):